 INSIGHT #1 – Frequency is more important than size.

-Every positive experience takes some getting used to.
+Every positive experience takes some “getting used to” time.
 And the more positive events we have, the longer it takes us to return to baseline.
 Which leads us to our first happiness insight:

 Small, frequent pleasures can keep us happy longer than large, infrequent ones.

-What this means from a practical perspective is that bringing home a 10-dollar arrangement of flowers every Friday for a month is a wiser happiness-promoting strategy than purchasing a single 40-dollar bouquet.
+What this means from a practical perspective is that bringing home a 10-euro arrangement of flowers every Friday for a month is a wiser happiness-promoting strategy than purchasing a single 40-euro bouquet.
 So is spacing out weekend getaways over the course of a year instead of taking a single 2-week vacation.
 The more frequent our happiness boosts, the longer our mood remains above baseline.

-The implications from an organizational standpoint can be profound.
+From organizational standpoint, the implications of this approach can be profound.
 For one thing, we may be better off splitting up positive annual events into quarterly ones.
 Companies often hand out bonuses at the end of the year, but delivering smaller, quarterly bonuses may be a more effective strategy.
-The same logic applies to parties.
-Instead of spending lavishly on a single holiday party, it may be wiser to divide spending into smaller increments, providing seasonal get-togethers.
+The same logic applies to company parties.
+Instead of spending lavishly on a single holiday party, it may be wiser to divide spending into smaller increments, providing seasonal get-togethers (Spring Party, Summer-Party, Christmas party, Team building etc).
 The importance of frequent positive events also provides a new lens for appreciating the psychological value of office perks.
 Offering employees relatively inexpensive workplace benefits – for example, by purchasing a high-end espresso machine or stocking the refrigerator with interesting snacks – is more likely to sustain day-to-day happiness levels than the sporadic pay increase.

 Increasing the frequency of positive events isn’t the only way of delaying adaptation.
 So is introducing variation.

 Because our brains are programmed to habituate quickly to our circumstances, we tend to tune out events that happen repeatedly, no matter how positive.
 Our minds slip into autopilot when our environment is predictable, conserving mental energy for when changes occur.
 We need new experiences to keep us emotionally engaged.
-From an evolutionary perspective, it’s a process that’s served us well.
 The inevitable boredom that arises once we adapt to our circumstances is what keeps us striving for bigger and better, not how much we’ve achieved.
 What it hasn’t done, however, is make us very good at savoring positive experiences when they happen.
 The more we do the same enjoyable things, the less attention we pay them.
 Which teaches us an important lesson about happiness:

 Sometimes, in order to continue enjoying something we love, we need for it to temporarily disappear.